 What is the best free food waste app in 2026?

 It depends on what "free" means to you.
 Fridgely is fully free with no paid tier and works as a basic tracker.
 Kitche is also fully free and pulls inventory from UK supermarket loyalty cards.
-Fango is freemium with a 20-item, 5-scan lifetime free tier — generous enough for one-person households.
-NoWaste limits the free tier to 6 lists and pushes you toward its ~$7/year Pro.
+Fango is free to try for a full month with every feature unlocked — including AI receipt scanning — and no account or card needed to start; after the trial it costs £1.99/month or £19.99/year.
+NoWaste limits its free tier to 6 lists and pushes you toward its ~$7/year Pro.

 Are any food waste apps fully free with no subscription?